KI7MT/launchpad-packaging/README.md

    [Debian][] (parent) when using the correct repository.
 1. All three use the same build-process to deliver `*.deb` packages.

-This sharing of source-code coupled with a standards-based packaging approach allows a great deal of flexibility for the Parent and Child, even if the distribution acts in multiple capacities (Parent and Child).
+This sharing of source-code, coupled with a standards-based packaging approach, allows a great deal of flexibility for the Parent and Child; even if the distribution acts in multiple capacities (Parent and Child).

 ## Example PPA Installations